Duogenda logoDuogenda

 What we are optimizing for

 Duogenda is not trying to win by adding the most modules.
-It is trying to win by being the product that managers actually keep using after the first month.
+It is trying to be the tool that managers still use after the first month because it quietly helps them do the job better.

-That means shared agendas, persistent action items, private notes, clean meeting rhythm, and pricing that matches how the relationship actually works.
+That means shared agendas, persistent action items, private notes, steady meeting rhythm, and pricing that matches the real relationship.
+The aim is simple: give managers a steadier way to listen, support, and keep teams moving through change without burying the relationship in process.
 Built for the 1:1, not the org chart.

 Keep reading